What Majors and Programs are offered?

 When do I need to declare a major?

 By the end of your sophomore year you will need to declare a major.
-Talk with Career Services in the Center for Student Success if you need help assessing your strengths to see what major would be a good fit.
+Talk with Career Services in the SUB if you need help assessing your strengths to see what major would be a good fit.

 What courses will transfer from other institutions?